 To measure high speeds accurately, position the radar within a lateral distance of 10 m (32 ft) from the vehicles.
-For more information about detection range and speed accuracy, see Road detection range on page 9.
+For more information about detection range and speed accuracy, see .

 Center mounted

 To monitor vehicles on a multi-lane road, you can mount one or more radars on a gantry above the road.